polterguy/polterguy.github.io/documentation/magic.lambda.mime/index.md

 --XXXXboundary text--"
 ```

-The **[.mime.create]** slot, will semantically do the exact same thing, but instead of returning a piece of text, being the MIME message,
+The **[.mime.create]** slot, will semantically do the exact same thing, but instead of returning a piece of text,
-it will produce a raw `MimeEntity` that it returns to caller.
-This slot is used internally when the _"magic.lambda.mail"_ projects
+being the MIME message, it will produce a raw `MimeEntity` that it returns to caller.
+This slot is used internally
-constructs emails to send over an SMTP connection for instance.
-This slot can also only be invoked from C# since it starts
+when the _"magic.lambda.mail"_ project constructs emails to send over an SMTP connection for instance.
+This slot
-with a period (.) as its name.
+can also only be invoked from C# since it starts with a period (.) as its name.

 ## PGP Cryptography

+**Notice** - These parts of the project is currently in BETA implementation, and the API might change in
+a future version of Magic.

 This project also supports encrypting, and cryptographically signing MIME messages, in addition to verifying signed
 messages.
 To cryptographically sign a MIME message with your private PGP key, you can use something such as follows.